Colin Callender: Personal life

 He is married to attorney Elizabeth Gaine with whom he has two daughters, Caroline and Charlotte.
-He also has a son Ian from a previous marriage.
+He also has a son from a previous marriage.

 Callender was appointed Commander of the Order of the British Empire in the 2003 Birthday Honours for services to the UK film and television industries in the USA and was knighted in the 2016 New Year Honours for services to the British creative industries.

 Callender is a trustee and supporter of the NYU Tisch School of the Arts, the New York Public Theater and The Creative Coalition.
 In the past, he has also been a trustee of the New York branch of the British Academy of Film and Television Arts.